lukyrasocha/infinigen-2D-diffusion-affordance/README.md

 - Text description of the person and pose
 - Examples:
   - "a person with blue jeans and white t-shirt lying comfortably on a bed"
-  - "a woman in elegant dress sitting gracefully on a bed reading a book"
   - "a man in business suit lying on a bed reading a book"

 ## Output Files